Surrey Environment Partnership

 - Surrey Recycles search tool and app

 - What happened to Surrey’s waste

 Managing Surrey’s waste: Improving recycling at flats

-To tackle this the partnership funded a highly successful two-year project to improve flats recycling for 6,759 properties.
-Full details of the trial were included in the 2018-19 review and due to the impressive outcomes, it was agreed the project would continue with SEP match-funding the cost with each participating authority.
-The aim is to reach all blocks of flats and houses of multiple occupancy.
+To tackle this, SEP funded a highly successful two-year project from 2017-2019 to improve flats recycling for 6,759 properties within blocks of flats.
+As a result, it was agreed the project would continue with SEP match-funding the cost with each participating authority.
+The aim is to reach all blocks of flats and houses of multiple occupancy (HMOs).